 That’s when Greenblatt, a long-time investigative reporter, got interested.
 There should be more transparency when something like this happens, he says, just as with any sort of accreditation process.
 People who work hard to get the MS initials deserve at least that much.
 And that it hasn’t happened, says Greenblatt, may speak to larger problems within the court, including possible conflicts of interest.

 What struck me during our conversation was that so many sommeliers and candidates are afraid to talk to Greenblatt for fear of retribution from the court.
 Hence, the need for anonymous sources and leaked documents – hardly something that should happen in the wine business.

 We talked about what has happened in the wake of the Newsy story, the followup that Greenblatt is working on, and why no one in the wine media did much with the story after it first became public.
-If you want to email Greenblatt, .
+If you want to email Greenblatt, click this link.

 Click here to download or stream the podcast, which is almost 11 minutes long and takes up 4.3 megabytes.
 The sound quality is excellent.

 • Podcast with Newsy journalist Mark Greenblatt: People are afraid to talk about what happened

 Newsy website reports that sommelier cheating scandal may be part of more extensive problems at Court of Master Sommeliers

 Remember last year’s sommelier cheating scandal, which grabbed the cyber-headlines and then mysteriously disappeared?
 The Newsy website reports that the scandal may be part of larger problems at the organization that oversees the master sommelier program.

 “[S]everal current master sommeliers are going public for the first time by speaking to Newsy,” reports the website.
 “They have grown concerned about more ‘systemic’ problems plaguing the Court of Master Sommeliers, the nonprofit governing body that administers the group’s exams.”